The New Zealand Constitution

 They consider that the country should be ruled as a ruled as a partnership.
 Some also say that their status as indigenous gives them different rights from those that are not.
 They also say that as the people of the land and the first people to inhabit the country they have different rights to those that came later.
 There is a view that the Treaty of Waitangi should included in the constitution and that the 'principles' of the treaty should be included in the ways laws are made.

-The Better New Zealand Party says any changes to the rules that govern the country must be decided by all New Zealanders.
+Better New Zealand says any changes to the rules that govern the country must be decided by all New Zealanders.
 It is they who should decide.
 They have to live with the consequences.
 Politicians come and go.
 The rules remain for generations.

 We have a solution to the problem.

-A Better New Zealand Party will put a written constitution to the voters.
+Better New Zealand will put a written constitution to the voters.
 The proposed Constitution will be a plain statement of the present constitutional arrangements as they now stand.
 No changes will be proposed.

 From that date forward any changes to the Constitution Act will be by amendment propositions.

-If 10% of the voters at a previous election put forward a change to the constitution in an 'amendment proposition' and it is approved by over 50% of voters in a referendum held at the next general election the Constitution Act will be amended accordingly by Parliament.
+If 10% of the voters at a previous election put forward a proposed change to the constitution in an 'amendment proposition' and it is approved by over 50% of voters in a referendum held at the next general election the Constitution Act will be amended accordingly by Parliament.

 This process will allow those who wish to change the rules on how we are governed to put forward their proposed changes for the approval of the people of New Zealand.